In this section:

 The Process node allow security control rules to be matched with specific requesting processes.
 Process rule sets allow you to manage access for an application to run child processes which might otherwise be managed differently in other rules.
 You can add Allowed Items, Denied Items, and Privilege Management to the rule.

-You can add files, folders, drives and file hash items as managed items into the Allowed Items and Denied Items lists of a process rule set.
+You can add files, folders, drives, file hash and Rule Collection items as managed items into the Allowed Items and Denied Items lists of a process rule set.

 The Process rule set only manages the first level of child process run by the application, not the children of child processes.
 The Process does not manage the application.
 This must be managed by other rules unless the application is managed as a child process in another process rule.